dantaylor688/dantaylor688.github.io/_posts/2015-01-13-differentiation-by-integration-part-3.md

 &= 10x.
 \end{align*}$$

 In fact, it gives the exact value for the derivative!
-This is expected since all the terms in Taylor series expansion of our function, $$f$$ are zero.
+This is expected since all the terms above second order in the Taylor series expansion of our function, $$f$$ are zero.

 ##A Second Example
 Now consider samples taken from a process expected to follow the relationship